hyperspy/hyperspy/doc/user_guide/mva.rst

 Introduction
 ============

-HyperSpy provides easy access to several "machine learning" algorithms which can be useful when analysing multidimensional data.
-In particular, decomposition algorithms such as principal component analysis (PCA) or blind source separation (BSS) algorithms such as independent component analysis (ICA) are available through the methods described in this section.
+HyperSpy provides easy access to several "machine learning" algorithms that can be useful when analysing multi-dimensional data.
+In particular, decomposition algorithms, such as principal component analysis (PCA), or blind source separation (BSS) algorithms, such as independent component analysis (ICA), are available through the methods described in this section.

-The behaviour of some machine learning operations can be customised :ref:`customised <configuring-hyperspy-label>` in the Machine Learning section Preferences.

 ..
 Note::